BoltonStudios/easy-zillow-reviews/README.txt

 == Changelog ==

+= 1.1.5 =
+* Bug Fix: Resolved PHP notices when certain elements are set to hidden and WP_DEBUG is true.
+* Bug Fix: Restored feature to hide Reviewer Summary.

 = 1.1.4 =
-* Bug Fix: Please check your widgets to confirm that Easy Zillow Reviews is still active.
-Changed plugin widget name back to 'ezrwp_widget' (free version)
+* *NOTE* Due to changes in v1.1.x, please check your widgets to confirm that Easy Zillow Reviews is still active.
+* Bug Fix: Changed plugin widget name back to 'ezrwp_widget' (free version)
 * Bug Fix: Restored options to style and hide reviews output.
 * Bug Fix: Resolved miscellaneous notices when WP_DEBUG is true.